BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The "Super" implies a significant increase or change over the standard version.
 Increasing the burst-fire count by one doesn't amount to much of a difference (especially since the delay between being able to fire again is increased).
 So now this special triple-barrel accessory actually behaves more like one.

-TK's Wave - Improved the accuracy considerably, increased projectile speed by 25%, Reduced damage of Heatwave and Shockwave by 20%.
+TK's Wave - Improved the accuracy considerably, increased projectile speed by 25%, reduced damage of Heatwave and Shockwave by 20%, made it more likely to spawn with higher projectile counts.

  ┗----Rationale: The 20% damage reduction to the elemental Waves is simply to be consistent with how elemental parts reduce damage on most other weapons.

 The Garcia - Lowered ammo cost to 1, increased projectile count by 2, improved accuracy spread by 15%, reduced vertical recoil by 40%, increased fire rate by 60%.

-The Tidal Wave - Improved accuracy slightly, increased projectile speed by 150%, set ammo cost to 3.
+The Tidal Wave - Improved accuracy slightly, increased projectile speed by 150%, set ammo cost to 3, made it more likely to spawn with higher projectile counts.

  ┗----Rationale: The reason for ammo cost being increased is because this thing now hits like a truck if you manage to land all the projectiles.